Anthony-Bible/password-exchange/ReadMe.md

 ## How it works
 ### Website

-You fill out the form with the neccessary information including both of your names and emails.
-We just use the email to send the link to the  recipeint, in the near future we will make the emails optional.
+You fill out the form with the neccessary information including both of your names and emails (optional).
+We use email to send the link to the content, but there is an option to disable emails.
+For your name(s), this is used to personalize and let the recipient know who sent them the link.
+There is no verification on names so you can use whatever to remain anonymous.

+**NOTE:** All messages expire after 7 days.
+This means you won't be able to view your message after 7 days and will have to resend it.

 ### slackbot
  To install our slackbot go to (https://api.password.exchange/slack/install).
 If you have setup your own version of this app,  you can go to https://yoursite.com/slack/install.